conda-forge/conda-forge.github.io/docs/maintainer/guidelines.md

 Required:

 1. The source does not include compiled files.
-   In principle, all compiled objects need to be generated in the CI, from source.
+   In principle, all compiled objects need to be generated in the conda-forge CI, from source.
    Exceptions to this rule (e.g. binary repackaging) need to be approved explicitly.

 Recommended: